mybonk/mybonk-wiki/docs/faq.md

 Verifying a hash hash proves integrity but not authenticity.

-To verify authenticity (proove that the legitimate source signed it) you can use 'gpg'.
+To verify authenticity (prove that the legitimate source signed it) you can use 'gpg'.

 To import the source public key: